Palette (album)

 The album was successful both commercially and critically.
-It spawned three singles; "Through the Night" was released as the album's lead single on March 24, followed by "Can't Love You Anymore" on April 7, and the title track, "Palette", released on April 21.
-All three singles of the album hit number one on South Korean Gaon Chart.
+It spawned three singles; "Through the Night" was released as the album's lead single on March 24, 2017, followed by "Can't Love You Anymore" on April 7, and the title track, "Palette", released on April 21.
+All three singles from Palette reached number one on South Korean Gaon Digital Chart, becoming only one of the few albums to contain three or more number-one singles.